 - Fab Lab Wgtn is offering an expertise or facility that you desire

 - Honest discussions about expected outcomes on an ongoing basis

 - Openness to readjust how the exchange is being delivered

 The Reciprocity framework is a relationship.
 It starts with a conversation.
 The way to begin this is to attend an About Fab Tour and then arrange to meet with our core team for a great chat.

 Examples of Reciprocal relationships we have at present:

-Harry is a student at the School of Design, who has discovered Fab Lab Wgtn through the course of his studies.
-Although his educational activities are covered by his student fees, he has lots of other exciting ideas that he wants to pursue within the space.
-Harry came and saw us about how he could go about doing that.
-We arranged for him to do tasks around the space, such as running introduction sessions, updating documentation and helping with everyday maintenance.
-As a result, he is able to pursue his experiments and learning without incurring debt.
+Harry is a student at the School of Design, who has discovered Fab Lab Wgtn through the course of her studies.
+Although her educational activities are covered by student fees, Harry has lots of other exciting ideas that she wants to pursue within the space.
+Harry came and saw us about how she could go about doing that.
+We arranged for her to do tasks around the space, such as running introduction sessions, updating documentation and helping with everyday maintenance.
+As a result, Harry is able to pursue her experiments and learning without incurring debt.